 In May of 2018 Elmwood Park Zoo became the first zoo in the world to earn certification as a Certified Autism Center.
 The designation, given by the International Board of Credentialing and Continuing Education Standards (IBCCES), is awarded to organizations who have completed a training and review process with the goal to better serve individuals with autism and other sensory needs.
 The following is a list of helpful information for individuals and families wishing to plan their visit.

-The Elmwood Park Zoo offers the opportunity for our guests with special needs and their family to enjoy early entry to the zoo.
-This is a great opportunity to enjoy the zoo in a relaxing setting before it opens to the general public.
+The Elmwood Park Zoo offers the opportunity for our guests with special needs and their family to enjoy early or late entry to the zoo.
+This is a great opportunity to enjoy the zoo in a relaxing setting before it opens to the general public or after hours.
 There will be some friendly animals to meet and our zoo staff will be available for questions and assistance.

-The next early access dates can be found on our events calendar.
+The next early and late access dates can be found on our events calendar.

 The events do require pre-registration.